jeanpommier/ogr2vrt_simple/README.md

 # ogr2vrt *simple*
 **Generate a simple VRT file from an OGR-compatible dataset**

+## Python package
+This is mostly a python package, destined to be used by other applications.
+By itself, it is quite limited.
+However, we provide a small CLI tool that acts as a commandline VRT generator.

+## Command line interface
 Generate a VRT file from an OGR-compatible source.
 The result is to be considered as a "kickoff" VRT file, to refine according to your desires but it will save you some time.